Significant government programmes are working to improve broadband and mobile connectivity for New Zealanders.

 - the Rural Broadband Initiative phases 1 and 2 (RBI1 and RBI2)

 The Ultra-Fast Broadband Programme, Rural Broadband Initiative and Mobile Black Spot Fund are together delivering improved broadband services and mobile coverage throughout New Zealand.

 We are responsible for a range of policy and regulations that control and facilitate broadband and mobile infrastructure.

-Each quarter, we publish a Quarterly Broadband Deployment Update that reports on the progress of the government’s broadband and mobile programmes.
+Each quarter, a Quarterly Connectivity Update is published reporting on the progress of the government's broadband and mobile programmes.